Fall 2024

 Abstract:Statistics is a core STEM subject undertaken by students across a range of academic disciplines such as Business, Finance, Biology, Engineering, Psychology, and more.
 I will show several examples of lab-based projects that can enhance and deepen the experience of learning key statistical concepts such as The Law of Large Numbers, Expected Value, Discrete Random Variables, The Central Limit Theorem and Statistical Bias.
 Lab-based projects model the process of producing a scientific paper, whereby students perform a computational analysis and subsequently reflect on the results in a short, written report.
 Completion of lab assignments develops technical skills in scientific writing as well as Microsoft® Excel®, transferable skills applicable to a future career, campus research project or internship.
 Students are challenged to develop new abilities while simultaneously being supported by video-based tutorials detailing data analysis steps and animated video tutorials reinforcing statistical concepts.
 A complementary set of in-class active learning activities further enhances the student experience through promoting positive peer interactions.

-Friday, October 18th Antonio Martinez (University of California-Long Beach) Course Coordination in Undergraduate Mathematics: Lessons Learned and Future Directions
+Friday, October 18th Antonio Martinez (California State University-Long Beach) Course Coordination in Undergraduate Mathematics: Lessons Learned and Future Directions

 Video Recording